-In a collective access radio system the frequency are dynamically assigned to the users, according to the their needs, allowing an efficient and dynamic management of the system.
+In a collective access radio system, the frequency is dynamically assigned to the users, according to their needs, allowing an efficient and dynamic management of the system.

 The mobile system allows the interconnection with the internal and the external telephone net, guaranteeing a high level of connectivity.